douglas86/ci-pp5-property/README.md

 heroku container:push web --app ci-pp5-property-v2-api --arg Dockerfile
 ```

+- the words after --app flag is the heroku apps name
+- the flag --arg is used to say that there is an argument coming
+- once you have pushed the code, then we need to use the release command
 - once the code has been pushed, then we can migrate the database

 ```